 Containment – Afterlife, and safety issues have been resolved, identify and implement actions to mitigate the spread of the incident and its consequences.
 Such actions might well include requiring that affected systems be disconnected from the network.

 Preservation of evidence – Promptly develop a plan to identify and implement steps for the preservation of evidence, consistent with needs to restore availability.
 The plan might include steps to clone a hard disk, preserve log information, or capture screen

 information.
 Preservation of evidence should be addressed as quickly as possible in order to restore the availability of the affected systems as soon as practicable.

 Investigation – Investigate the causes and circumstances of the incident, and determine future preventative actions.

-- Existence of evidence that affected systems were compromised for reasons other than accessing and acquiring data
+● The existence of evidence that affected systems was compromised for reasons other than accessing and acquiring data